MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 ### Azure Data Lake
 _Publisher: Accenture_

-The Azure Data Lake connector crawls content from the ADLS cloud at either root or specified paths.
+The Azure Data Lake connector crawls content from the Azure Data Lake Storage (ADLS) cloud at either root or specified paths.
 Each file is submitted with its metadata (size, location, last accessed, and so on.).
 Updates are discovered automatically.

 [Deploy this Graph connector](https://contentanalytics.digital.accenture.com/display/aspire40/Azure+Data+Lake+Connector)